-10 Ways to Save Money When Holidaying in Singapore
+Singapore on a Budget: 10 Ways to Save Money When Holidaying in Singapore

-1. Skip Taxis and Take the MRT
+1. Save Money by Skipping Taxis and Using the MRT

 Refer to this visual guide on how to reach major Singapore attractions by MRT.